 Saskatchewan, where she has been an excellent broodmare.

 SCA has retained another daughter, Best Of Luck, for use

 in its broodmare band.
 Balalovja was also the dam of

 being ridden in sport horse competitions by a youth

 Pictured below is *Dolly NSB and her 1990 son, SCA

-Pictured below is her daughter, Alyxia by Pyatigorsk.
+Pictured below is *Dolly's daughter, Alyxia by Pyatigorsk.

 She was the high selling lot at the 1985 Willomar

 auction at $110,000.

 Credit: Casey Spencer